AnirudhS3110/System-Design-Notes/Module-1/3) WebSocket Protocol/readme.md

 ## Web Sockets:
 - It's a full Duplex Asynchronous Messaging, so that both server and client can stream messages to each other Independently.
 - It's used to send and Recieve Information Simultaneous using TCP connection
-### WebSocket connection is Initialized n 3 stages:
+### WebSocket connection is Initialized in 3 stages:

 ### Application